-Dr. Eric Potter graduated from Vanderbilt Medical School and then went on to specialize in internal medicine and pediatric care, spending significant time and effort in growing his medical understanding while caring for patients from all walks of life.
-He has participated in numerous conferences and certifications dedicated to the study of the latest research in the growing field of epigenetics–which play a vital role in our physical and emotional health.
+Dr. Eric Potter graduated from Vanderbilt Medical School and then went on to specialize in internal medicine (adult) and pediatric care, spending significant time and effort in growing his medical understanding while caring for patients from all walks of life.
+In recent years, he devoted countless hours to obtaining the Institute for Functional Medicine Certification (link here).
+This certification places him within a small group of regional practitioners who have completed the entire program.
+At Sanctuary you will find the best of the conventional medical field combined with the best of Functional Medicine.

-Dr. Potter has personally experienced healthcare crises from both sides of care–as a physician and as a family member to patients.
-Working within our broken healthcare system and taking his family members through that same system inspired him to look for new ways to deliver the quality of healthcare he envisioned: one directed to the whole person as a unique individual seeking restoration, delivered in the context of a covenantal relationship (before the face of God) between patient and doctor.
+Beyond the science, Dr. Potter has personally experienced healthcare crises from both sides of care–as a physician and as a family member to patients.
+Working within our broken healthcare system and taking his family members through that same system inspired him to look for new ways to deliver the quality of healthcare he envisioned.
+Stepping out of the insurance-based model of medicine allows him to provide whole person care in longer visits.
+Providing wholesale pricing on lab tests and supplements removes the profit motive for these services, allowing patients to trust his recommendations.
+Practicing Functional Medicine allows him to treat root causes rather than superficial symptoms.
+He endeavors to be the patient’s trusted advocate with the goal of restoring a healthier more abundant life.

-Besides serving as a physician, he is married to a spectacularly, wonderfully, amazing wife and has five beautiful children.
+Besides serving as a physician, he is married to an amazing wife and has six beautiful children.
 Their family has been shaped by the providential occurrences in their lives, including the beauty of adoption.

-Dr. Potter also enjoys running, reading, theological study, medical study and spending time with his family.
+Dr. Potter also enjoys running, reading, hiking, and spending time with his family.

 “Whatever you do, work at it with all your heart, as working for the Lord and not man.” – Colossians 3:23